mafoxcs/small-python-projects/README.md

 _Create the illusion of randomness in a program._

+### **Project 61, ROT13 Cipher:** The simplest cipher for encrypting and decrypting text.

+_Convert between letters and numbers to perform math on text._

 ### **Project 64, Seven-Segment Display Module:** A display like those used in calculators and microwave ovens.

 _Create modules for use in other programs._